MoeDove-LLC/MOEIX-PAGE/docs/index.md

 ## Introduction

-MoeIX is a non-commercial Internet Exchange Point (IXP) established in 2024.
+MoeDove IX is a non-commercial Internet Exchange Point (IXP) established in 2024.
 It provides traffic exchange services mainly for small ISPs, private networks.
-MoeIX is for learning and experimentation only and is not allowed to be used for commercial services and has no SLA.
+MoeDove IX is for learning and experimentation only and is not allowed to be used for commercial services and has no SLA.

 ## Current Location